IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 * info.xml - toolkit information of the service
 * com.ibm.streamsx.health.example.spl.service - contains SPL application code for the service
-* build.gradle - gradle script for building service
+* build.gradle - gradle script for building service wrapper
 * service.properties - contain properties for customizing the behavior of the service
 * impl/java/src - java source code of the service wrapper
 * opt/lib - third-party libraries required by the services

 ## Service

-The service is written in SPL.
-The Java topology application provides a wrapper to the SPL service to allow user to have a more consistent user experience when invoking the service.

 A SPL service should adhere to the following guidelines: